GPTGenius/chatgpt-vercel/README.md

 - **NodeJS** `v16.12.0` or higher
 - **pnpm** `v7` or higher

+Proxy
+- By default, local requests for openapi are made through a third-party proxy.
+If there is no need for a proxy, you can disable local proxy by setting `DISABLE_LOCAL_PROXY=true` in the `.env` file.
+At this point, `api.openai.com` will be directly requested.

 Development:
 - Run `pnpm dev`
 - Expose port, for example, when using in cloud ide, run `pnpm start`